msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/index.md

 **Introduce yourself on Microsoft Teams**

-You should have all been given access to a Team "MSU ICER Cloud Fellowship" via your NetID.
+You should have all been given access to a Team "MSU ICER Cloud Computing Fellowship" via your NetID.

   * Please log in to Teams (via the web https://teams.microsoft.com/ or using the Teams client)
   * Post a new message in the "general" channel just saying "hello" and include your name, department and how you prefer to be addressed.